Volunteer in Uganda community

 What do I need to take?

-Mosquito net and plenty of repellent a must!
+Mosquito netting is provided so leave this at home.
+But do bring plenty of repellent a must!
 For the children, art and craft materials, pens and pencils.
 Local children rarely have any toys or books at home so the school provides a toy lending library, picture books, including geography books (many children think everything outside of Uganda is one country)and simple learn to read books like the modern versions of Peter and Jane will be much appreciated.

 Where will I be staying?